gofynd/fdk-client-golang/documentation/PLATFORM.md

-List of offer of the current application.
+List of offers of the current application.

 *Success Response:*